Purdue-Space-Program/PSPL_R4_SFD/README.md

-# Rocket 4 SFOF
+# Rocket 4 SFD

-This repository contains Structures Determenation Of Forces (SDOF).
+This repository contains Structures Forces Determination (SFD).
 This is work in progress and is subject to change.

-The SDOF model uses the vehicle's geometry, mass properties, and flight conditions to compute compressive forces, shear forces, bending moments, and torsion at specific cross-sections of the rocket.
+The Structures Forces Determination model uses the vehicle's geometry, mass properties, and flight conditions to compute compressive forces, shear forces, bending moments, and torsion at specific cross-sections of the rocket.

 ## Filesystem Hierarchy